CrossRef/event-data-user-guide/docs/app-niso.md

 ### 11: Describe the data-quality monitoring process.

 The Evidence Service allows anyone to perform audits on Event Data.
 The Status Service monitors the performance and activity of all parts of the system.
 We will run an automatic service to analyse the outputs to ensure they correlate to the inputs.
+In addition to this, the Evidence Logs provide all the information required for an external party to monitor data quality.

 ### 12: Provide a process by which data can be independently verified.